 Go at the pace your body requires.

 Why is it so hard to play the piano with both hands?
-As I mentioned, fundamental issue is one of impatience.
-If you don't respect the pace that your mind and body need, you will get a traffic jam in your brain.
+Like I said earlier, because you're impatient.
+When you don't let your mind and body dictate the pace, you get a traffic jam in your brain.

 This means you need to slow down and pay attention.
 Unfortunately, there are no quick fixes for sorting this out.
 That's just not how it works.
 You must figure it out on your own.